ddmitov/perl-executing-browser/README.md

 * **4.** Connect your Perl scripts using a link to ``name-of-script-configuration-object.settings``.

-PEB is created to work from any folder without installation and all your local HTML files and Perl scripts should be located inside the ``{PEB_binary_directory}/resources/app`` directory.
+PEB is created to work from any folder without installation and all your local HTML files and Perl scripts should be located in the ``{PEB_binary_directory}/resources/app`` directory.

 ## Design Objectives
 * **1. Fast, easy and beautiful graphical user interface for Perl 5 desktop applications**